MichelleDeblois/Final-Project/README.md

 - user can create a new account or log into an excisting account
 - user can see all the coffee shop in the website
 - user can add a review
-- user can add and remove a coffeeshop from their reccomended list
+- user can add and remove a coffeeshop from their recomended list
 - user can follow and unfollow another user
-- user can see what the people he follows as reccomended.
+- user can see what the people he follows as recomended.

 ## Local Development